Data-Advantage/vibestack/1-create/README.md

 2. Follow all directions in [brackets] and replace the bracketed text with your own content.
 3. Save the final output into a file named `product-requirements-document.md`

-### 1.2 - The Database Setup
+### 1.2 - The Marketing Story

-**Goal**: Define the data structure (schema) required for the web application, creating an `000-initial-sql-migration.sql` file that will fully install a custom Postgres database into your Supabase instance.
+**Goal**: Create compelling marketing narratives and website content that will help users understand and connect with your product.

 #### Process
-1. Copy paste each Step in [database-setup-chat](1.2-database-setup-chat.md) into an AI chat tool like Claude.ai.
+1. Copy paste each Step in [marketing-story-chat](1.2-marketing-story-chat.md) into an AI chat tool like Claude.ai.
 2. Follow all directions in [brackets] and replace the bracketed text with your own content.
-3. Save the final output as `000-initial-sql-migration.sql`
+3. Save the final output as `marketing-content.md`

-### 1.3 - The Marketing Story
+### 1.3 - The Database Setup

-**Goal**: Create compelling marketing narratives and website content that will help users understand and connect with your product.
+**Goal**: Define the data structure (schema) required for the web application, creating an `000-initial-sql-migration.sql` file that will fully install a custom Postgres database into your Supabase instance.

 #### Process
-1. Copy paste each Step in [marketing-story-chat](1.3-marketing-story-chat.md) into an AI chat tool like Claude.ai.
+1. Copy paste each Step in [database-setup-chat](1.3-database-setup-chat.md) into an AI chat tool like Claude.ai.
 2. Follow all directions in [brackets] and replace the bracketed text with your own content.
-3. Save the final output as `marketing-content.md`
+3. Save the final output as `000-initial-sql-migration.sql`

 ## Afternoon: Building Your Initial App (2-4 hours)